CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 });
 ```

-We'll need to add a second expectation shortly so we go ahead and set up the test in a `beforeEach`.
+We'll need to add a second expectation shortly so we go ahead and put the setup a `beforeEach`.

 We also need to import `createRestaurant`: